kartikpatil28/Profile/README.md

 </p>

-<p align="center"> Meaning of My name is 𝐕𝐢𝐜𝐭𝐨𝐫𝐢𝐨𝐮𝐬.
-Yeah You are thinking Right I am 𝐀𝐳𝐟𝐚𝐫 𝐀𝐥𝐚𝐦.
+<p align="center"> ou are thinking Right I am Kartik Patil.
 Intend to build a career with committed & dedicated people, who will help me to explore myself and understand my potential.
 Willing to work as a key player in challenging and creative environment with all my professional and technical skills.</p>

 ### <p align="center">My Technical Skills</p>